itsdasharath/100days-Hunting/Days/day04.md

 - **Gobuster** – Performed directory brute-forcing using wordlists.
   - Found several **403 Forbidden** responses which may contain valuable content behind weak protection.
+- **Assetfinder** – Used this tool to automate asset discovery and enumeration.

 ---